 Get Your Fans Involved

-Social media is a great tool for featuring your book, but it’s also a great way to interact with your fans.
+Social media is a great tool to promote your book, but it’s also a great way to interact with your fans.
 Fans are more than willing to post about books that they love, so don’t be afraid to ask them for assistance!

 Here’s how to get them involved: